John-Brandon/pWNP_Makah/Readme.md

 p\_wnp
 ================

-##### John R. Brandon
+### John R. Brandon, PhD

 This notebook demonstrates a reproduction of Model 2B, the preferred model, of Moore and Weller (2013).
+The results from this voded version of the model are demonstrated to be equal to Moore and Weller’s.
+This effort has served a couple of purposes: (1) an independent verification; and, (2) a code source that can be used to analyze simulation output for risk assessment.

 Moore and Weller (2013) developed the original code for Model 2B in WinBUGS.
 I developed some JAGS code (Plummer 2013) using the `rjags` package in this exercise.
-The code is open source below (cross platform friendly) and should provide an independent check on NOAA results, among other potential applications.
+The code is open source below (JAGS is cross platform friendly) and should provide an independent check on NOAA results, among other potential applications.

 Model 2B: Comparing results
 ---------------------------